adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

 Run NavigationBot and type "Menu".
 This will cause NavigationBot to reply with a navigation menu to shows the bot's conversation topics/capabilities and nice and easy buttons the user can click on to navigate to those capabilities.
 This promotes discoverability.

 Note the hint letting the user know they can say "Menu" at any time to see this menu again.
 This promotes wayfinding.
-The user always know how to return to this menu, so they don't have to worry about getting lost.
+The user always knows how to return to this menu, so they don't have to worry about getting lost.

 ![MainMenu](images/1_mainmenu.png)